 The following is to clarify how your tuition fees, TA and scholarship payments are processed at UWaterloo.
 You will hold only one TA position in a given term unless you have your supervisor's consent to hold two.

 Internally funded graduate students (UWaterloo funding indicated in your offer letter).
-Your funding package provides two terms with a TA at $6,552 per term (including vacation pay), plus one scholarship term.
-For MA students, please note that the scholarship term funding ($1,896) is less than tuition and incidental fees for that particular term.
-It is important to be aware that the TA funded terms provide two terms of higher funding and there will be one term of less funding to meet the promised $15,000.
+Your funding package provides two terms with a TA at $6,617 per term (including vacation pay), plus one scholarship term.
+For MA students beginning in Fall 2022, the scholarship term funding is $4,766.

 Graduate Research Studentship (GRS)/Scholarships.
 Scholarship money or funding from your supervisor (GRS) appears in your Quest account.
 The money will be applied to your tuition.
 Any remaining balance after your tuition is paid will be disbursed through Quest.